WellcomeIdeathon2023/TTTTTT/data/README.md

 # README

-We have added all processed and used data to this folder.
+We have added all processed and used data to this folder, thus it is self-contained and requires additional downloads.